This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 By submitting this form, you consent to receive emails from Delicious Meets Healthy.

 When the weather starts to get warmer, I’m all about the salads!
-I’ve been enjoying the salmon salad all week!
+I’ve been enjoying this salmon salad all week!
 It’s wonderfully fresh and herby and it’s super quick and easy to make.
 It’s ready to serve in only about 20 minutes.

 Loaded with lots of fresh ingredients, it’s full of flavor and texture.
 It’s the salad you need to try this summer!
-If you love tuna salad, you will love this salad even more – so delicious and nutritious!
+If you love tuna salad, you will love this salad even more – so delicious and wholesome!

 If you are enjoying lots of salads right now, be sure to try my Chicken Salad Sandwich, Cobb, Chef’s and Greek salads!